Remote Teaching Toolkit

 Teaching with Zoom – Best Practices

 Included are tips and best practices for using your college Zoom account to support remote instruction.
-Click on the links to view more information from the Zoom Help website.

 Best Practices using Zoom